ED-IP/Milestone-4-project/README.md

 ### Heroku

-These are the steps followed to deploy the proyect on Heroku
+These are the steps followed to deploy the project on Heroku

-1. Create a requierements.txt, in Gitpod terminal:
+1. Create a requirements.txt, in Gitpod terminal:
     - pip3 freeze --local > requirements.txt

 2. Create a Procfile, in Gitpod terminal: